Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 GoHighLevel is a massive platform.
 It does CRM, email marketing, SMS marketing, funnel building, website building, membership sites, social media management, reputation management, appointment scheduling, course hosting, communities, surveys, forms, e-commerce, blogging, and more.
 It is genuinely impressive how much functionality they have packed into one tool.

-The problem is that AI agency owners use maybe 15% of these features.
-You do not need a funnel builder.
-You do not need membership sites.
-You do not need social media posting.
-You do not need a course platform.
-You do not need a blog builder.
+The problem is that AI agency owners typically use a fraction of these features.
+You may not need a funnel builder, membership sites, social media posting, a course platform, or a blog builder.
 You need outreach, CRM, contracts, and payments.
-Everything else is noise — and it is expensive noise because it makes the platform harder to learn, slower to navigate, and more confusing to configure.
+Everything else adds noise, and it is expensive noise because it makes the platform harder to learn, slower to navigate, and more confusing to configure.

 Multiple AI agency owners have described the GHL onboarding experience as "drinking from a fire hose."
 The left sidebar alone has 15+ navigation items, each expanding into sub-menus with dozens of options.
 The settings panel is a labyrinth.
 The automation builder is powerful but requires significant configuration knowledge that has nothing to do with running an AI agency.

 This complexity has a real cost.
-We have spoken with founders who spent two to three weeks just setting up GoHighLevel before sending their first outreach message.
-Two to three weeks of zero revenue-generating activity because they were configuring a platform that was not designed for their workflow.
-Meanwhile, founders who chose a purpose-built platform were booking calls within days.
+We have spoken with founders who spent two to three weeks just setting up GoHighLevel before sending their first outreach message, two to three weeks of zero revenue-generating activity because they were configuring a platform that was not designed for their workflow.

 Reason 4: Email Deliverability Issues for Cold Outbound